Supersymmetry and homogeneity of M-theory backgrounds: Introduction

 This paper is organised as follows.
 After briefly reviewing the definition of a supersymmetric M-theory background in Section~\ref{sec:susybgs} and Kostant's approach to Killing vectors in \ref{sec:isometries}, we define the Killing superalgebra of a supersymmetric M-theory background and prove that it is always a Lie superalgebra.
 Special cases of this construction have appeared in \cite{AFHS,GMT1,GMT2,PKT,JMFKilling,FOPFlux,NewIIB,ALOKilling}, but in Section~\ref{sec:superalgebra} we treat the general case.
 In Section~\ref{sec:examples} we compute the Killing superalgebra of some standard backgrounds.
 In Section~\ref{sec:susyhom} we define different notions of homogeneity for supergravity backgrounds and prove that 24+ backgrounds are locally homogeneous.
-We also give evidence to support $\nu_c$ is indeed $\frac34$, which we would like to call the ``24+ conjecture.''
-To prove this conjecture requires finding a background with $\nu=\frac34$ which is not locally homogeneous.
 In Section~\ref{sec:conc} we offer some conclusions.
 The paper ends with several appendices.
 Appendix~\ref{app:clifford} contains our conventions for the Clifford algebra needed for the calculations in this paper.
 Appendix~\ref{app:homogquots} discusses the homogeneity and the Killing superalgebras of some 16+ discrete quotients, whereas Appendix~\ref{app:newwave} presents a new time-dependent 16+ homogeneous plane wave.